Canning Applesauce Recipe

 Steam Canning Applesauce

-The canning directions I’ve included are for water bath canning as I know some people don’t have a steam canner.
+The canning directions I’ve included below are for water bath canning as I know some people don’t have a steam canner.
 But applesauce is the perfect project to use in a steam canner.
 You can use the same processing time as a water bath canner but follow the steam canning process.

 Steam canning is quickly becoming my go to process for most high acid food.